gildor2/UEViewer/README.md

 and after that you'll be able to view *TArray* and *FString* structures during debug session.

 ### Visual Studio Code
-As was mentioned earlier, UModel source code comes with Visual Studio Code project.
-You may easily edit, launch and debug UModel with it.
-For debugging, there are 2 configurations: "No arguments" runs UModel with default startup UI, and for command line use you may launch 2nd "Volatile" configuration, which reads command line string from file *docs/cmdline.cfg* - please refer to [Response files documentation](https://github.com/gildor2/UModel/wiki/Response-file) for details on its format.
+As was mentioned earlier, UE Viewer source code comes with Visual Studio Code project.
+You may easily edit, launch and debug viewer with it.
+For debugging, there are 2 configurations: "No arguments" runs UE Viewer with default startup UI, and for command line use you may launch 2nd "Volatile" configuration, which reads command line string from file *docs/cmdline.cfg* - please refer to [Response files documentation](https://github.com/gildor2/UModel/wiki/Response-file) for details on its format.